 Photo by Ellen Band

-However, there are those, like Colin Tucker, Ethan Hayden, and their Buffalo-based Null Point collective for experimental music, that aren’t as easily swayed.
-Luckily for us all, they not only sought more information on PLACE, but had took it upon themselves to create two realizations of the work, at Silo City and Artpark spaces, both in the Buffalo area.
-Both realizations were heavily documented and, in late 2017 Tucker wrote and proposed a guest curatorship of Sound American to talk about their performances or and scholarship around PLACE, and the woefully underappreciated legacy of David Dunn.
+Luckily for us all, there are those, like Colin Tucker, Ethan Hayden, and their Buffalo-based Null Point collective for experimental music, that aren’t as easily swayed.
+Tucker wrote in late 2017 and proposed a guest curatorship of Sound American to talk about PLACE and the woefully underappreciated legacy of David Dunn.

-Although I was excited about their world-premiere realization of a piece I had been so interested in at one time, I will admit to being nervous about presenting something so conceptual in this journal.
-Any long-term reader of Sound American will know that it has always been our attempt to present music, for better or worse, in plain-language in order to demystify and invite the engagement of all listeners.
-My concern with an entire issue about David Dunn was that he may be part of a small group of composers whose work not only doesn’t benefit from this approach, but may, by the very nature of that works abstraction and innovation, subvert our ability to speak in simple terms.
+Although I was excited about their world-premiere realization of a piece I had been so interested in at one time, I will admit to being nervous about presenting something so conceptual in the journal.
+Any long-term reader of Sound American will know that it has always been our attempt to present music in a plain-language and demystifying way, sometimes to our benefit, sometimes to our detriment.
+The concern with an entire issue about David Dunn was that he may be part of a small group of composers whose work not only doesn’t benefit from this approach, but may, by its very nature, subvert our ability to speak in simple terms.

 I am writing this introduction just as the last page has been formatted, double and triple checked, and a short prayer has been given forth that the internet trolls will forgive for tired eyes.
-And, I can say with complete certainty that what Colin, Ethan, David, Madison, Eddie, Jennie, and all the participants in their performance and this issue prove my worries to be unfounded.
-They have not subsumed their passion for the music of David Dunn, in the rigorous terminology they use to describe it.
-Their erudition is couched in the genuine excitement of being the first to perform a work of high concept and profound consequence—musically and otherwise.
-The amount of their verbiage—and there is an amount—is commensurate to the depth of Dunn’s work, and there is no more fitting tribute to one of America’s great living iconoclasts than what proceeds from this point on.
+And, I can say with complete certainty that what Colin, Ethan, David, Madison, Eddie, Jennie, and all the participants in their performance and this issue have done is pitch perfect.
+They have not subsumed their passion for the music of David Dunn, even while being rigorous in the terminology they use to describe it.
+Their erudition is still couched in a genuine excitement to be the first to perform a work of high concept and profound consequence—musically and otherwise.
+The amount of verbiage—and there is an amount—is only commensurate to the depth of Dunn’s work, and there is no more fitting tribute to one of America’s great living iconoclasts than what proceeds from this point on.